-Online questionnaires may be the least expensive way to reach the greatest number of people – globally.
-Although not everyone has a computer, computers are available at public libraries and community agencies.
+Online questionnaires are the least expensive way to reach the greatest number of people – globally.
+Although not everyone has a computer, tablet, or smart phone, computers are available at public libraries and community agencies.

-Online questionnaires may look easy to create, but are just as difficult as mailed questionnaires to do well.
+Online questionnaires may look easy to create, but in fact are just as difficult as mailed questionnaires to do well.
+Email invitations, reminders, and the surveys themselves must be designed to be “responsive” to whatever type of device the respondent uses to take the survey, adjusting text sizes and graphics so that they are easily readable.
 Once designed, online questionnaires can be easily stored and used from year to year, revising, as necessary.

 A focus group can provide informative feedback as a follow up to other methods or as a method unto itself.
 Care must be taken, however, to carefully craft questions that are ultimately asked by a trained, unbiased facilitator.